MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/urivalidationbehavior.md

 title: "Xamarin Community Toolkit UriValidationBehavior"
 author: sthewissen
 ms.author: joverslu
-description: "The UriValidationBehavior allows users to determine whether or not a given text is a valid URI." ms.date: 12/07/2020
+description: "The UriValidationBehavior allows users to determine whether or not text input is a valid URI." ms.date: 12/07/2020
 ---

 # Xamarin Community Toolkit UriValidationBehavior

-The UriValidationBehavior is a behavior that allows users to determine whether or not a given text value is a valid URI.
-By adding this behavior to an `Entry` control it can be styled differently depending on whether a valid or an invalid URI is provided.
+The UriValidationBehavior is a behavior that allows users to determine whether or not text input is a valid URI.
+For example, an `Entry` control can be styled differently depending on whether a valid or an invalid URI is provided.
 Additional properties handling validation are inherited from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).

 ## Syntax